RikkaApps/HiddenApiRefinePlugin/README.md

 In short, the linking way is to create Java-only modules with stub classes and then `compileOnly` them in the main Android modules.
 This is the same as what Android SDK's `android.jar` does.

-However the linking way, or "the stub way", have some problems:
+However, the linking way, or "the stub way", have some problems:

 1. "Bridge classes" is required if only some members of the class are hidden.
 2. Kotlin will try to link public classes from the stub module, `implementation` a second Java-only which `compileOnly` the stub module can workaround the problem.